Burnt Folk Ministry

 How does Burnt Folk Ministry spend its money?

 Burnt Folk Ministry directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Burnt Folk Ministry tax-deductible?